Tiger Stadium (Detroit): Notable moments and facts

 Roger Maris of the New York Yankees strikes out against Detroit Tigers pitcher Jim Bunning in the top of the 3^{rd} inning of a game on September 17, 1961, at Tiger Stadium.

 When Ty Cobb played at Navin Field, the area of dirt in front of home plate was kept wet by the groundstaff to slow down Cobb's bunts and cause opposing infielders to slip as they fielded them.
 The area was nicknamed "Cobb's Lake".

+After the sinking of the RMS Titanic, 9 year old survivor Frank Goldsmith and his mother moved into a house near the Navin Field.
+Every time the crowd cheered during a home run, the sound reminded him of the screams of the dying passengers and crew in the water just after the ship sank; as a result, he never took his children to baseball games.

 On July 18, 1921, Babe Ruth hit what is believed to be the longest verified home run in Major League Baseball history.
 The home run went to straightaway center field, clearing the stadium and landing into the street.
 The distance of the home run has been estimated at up to 575 ft.
 On July 13, 1934, at the stadium, Ruth hit his 700th career home run off Tigers' pitcher Tommy Bridges.

 On May 2, 1939, ailing New York Yankees first baseman Lou Gehrig voluntarily benched himself at Briggs Stadium, ending his streak of consecutive games at 2,130.
 Due to the progression of the disease named after him, it was the final game of his career.

 The last scoreless tie in the NFL was played at Tiger Stadium between the Detroit Lions and New York Giants on November 7, 1943.

 The stadium hosted the 1941, 1951 and 1971 MLB All-Star Games.
 All three games featured home runs.
 Ted Williams won the 1941 game with a walk-off three-run home run.
 The ball was also carrying well in the 1951 and 1971 games.
 Of the many home runs in those games, the most often replayed is Reggie Jackson's drive to right field that hit so high up in the light tower that the TV camera lost sight of it, until it dropped to the field below.
 Jackson dropped his bat and watched it sail, seemingly astonished at his own power.

 Toward the end of the Lions' game against the Chicago Bears at the stadium on October 24, 1971, Lions wide receiver Chuck Hughes collapsed and later died of a heart attack, making Hughes the only NFL player to date who died during a game.

 On April 7, 1986, Dwight Evans hit a home run on the first pitch of Opening Day.
 This was also the first game on MLB's schedule that season, giving Evans the record for the earliest home run to start a season in terms of at bats.